QSNgoFSDev/reading-notes/Code201_Foundation_Software_Development/class02.md

   The selector is represented by the class attribute (highlight) and the id attribute (paragraph).
   Since the code block doesn't include any CSS declarations, there are no components representing CSS declarations.
   Similarly, since there are no CSS declarations, there are no components representing properties.

+  ## Learn JS

+  *What data type is a sequence of text enclosed in single quote marks?

+  String

+  * List 4 types of JavaScript operators.

+  Assignment Operators, Logical, String ,Type.

+  *Describe a real world Problem you could solve with a Function.

+  Random generator, BMI calculator.

+## Making Decisions In Your Code – Conditionals.

+*An if statement checks a CONDITION and if it evaluates to TRUE , then the code block will execute.

+* What is the use of an else if?

+If code block of if return false, then will consider the next case is else if. if else if false, then code will fall through the rest of cases.

+*List 3 different types of comparison operators.

+>,<, =

+*What is the difference between the logical operator && and ||?

+`&&` is 'and' condition, which mean code block only execute at stage both condtion is true.

+`||` is 'or' condition, which mean code block execute when one out of 2 condition is true. only stop executing code block when both condition is false.